ketterrm/Illuminati-Mixer/README.md

 This Plugin for Cura allows users to define 8 tools set up in Cura for printing on the M3D Crane QuadFusion 3D Printhead.

 The included word document provides step by step instructions.
+Below is an overview.

 First Install [Cura](https://ultimaker.com/en/products/ultimaker-cura-software).